eduadiez/PowersOfTau-SGX/README.md

       e67d835416b617d6d214b7c8fe6ebc8a  bin/enclave.signed.so
       ```

-      The enclave.signed.so md5sum is different from the release version since that is signed with the 0Kims private key, that's why we should verify the enclave hash.
+      The enclave.signed.so md5sum is different from the release version since release is signed with the 0Kims private key: For the test we should verify the enclave hash as follows:

       ```
       $ docker run --rm -ti -v $PWD:/home/user/mesatee-sgx/code/build eduadiez/powersoftau sgx_sign dump -enclave bin/enclave.signed.so -dumpfile bin/metadata_info.txt